Constantiner/fun-ctional/README.md

 An asynchronous version of map over an iterable (amap stays for async-map).

-It gets an iterable of values (or promises) as input, resolves them, maps over map function and returns a promise which resolves to an array of values.
+It gets an iterable of values (or promises) as input (or a promise to resolve to iterable), resolves them, maps over map function and returns a promise which resolves to an array of values.

 It allows asynchronous mapping point-free way and can be used with asynchronous compose functions.